-On behalf of the Board of Directors (the "Board"), it is my pleasure to invite you to attend the Annual Meeting of Stockholders (the "Annual Meeting") of Security National Financial Corporation (the "Company") to be held on Friday, June 26, 2020, beginning at 10:00 a.m., Mountain Daylight Time, at 121 West Election Road, Suite 300, Draper, Utah 84020.
+On behalf of the Board of Directors (the "Board"), it is my pleasure to invite you to attend the Annual Meeting of Stockholders (the "Annual Meeting") of Security National Financial Corporation (the "Company") to be held on Friday, June 25, 2021, beginning at 10:00 a.m., Mountain Daylight Time, at 121 West Election Road, Suite 300, Draper, Utah 84020.
 The formal notice of the Annual Meeting and the Proxy Statement have been made a part of this invitation.

-The matters to be addressed at the meeting will include (1) the election of eight directors; (2) the approval, on an advisory basis, of the compensation of the Company's named executive officers; (3) the approval of the amendment to the Security National Financial Corporation Amended and Restated 2013 Stock Option and Other Equity Incentive Awards Plan (the "2013 Plan") to authorize an additional 500,000 shares of Class A Common Stock to be available for issuance under the plan, of which up to 350,000 shares of Class C Common Stock may be issued as an alternative to up to 350,000 shares of Class A Common Stock; (4) to approve an amendment to the Security National Financial Corporation Amended and Restated 2014 Director Stock Option Plan (the "2014 Director Plan") to authorize an additional 100,000 shares of Class A Common Stock to be made available for issuance under the plan; (5) the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the fiscal year ended December 31, 2020; and (6) the transaction of such other business as may properly come before the Annual Meeting, or any adjournments or postponements thereof.
+The matters to be addressed at the meeting will include (1) the election of ten directors; (2) the approval, on an advisory basis, of the compensation of the Company's named executive officers; (3) the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the fiscal year ended December 31, 2021; and (4) the transaction of such other business as may properly come before the Annual Meeting, or any adjournments or postponements thereof.
 Please refer to the Proxy Statement for detailed information on each of the proposals and the Annual Meeting.
 I will also report on the Company's business activities and answer any stockholder questions.

 The Company will be providing access to its proxy materials over the Internet under the United States Securities and Exchange Commission's "notice and access" rules.
-Accordingly, on or about May 15, 2020, you will receive a Notice of Internet Availability of Proxy Materials, which will provide instructions on how to access the Company's Proxy Statement and 2019 Annual Report online.
+Accordingly, on or about May 17, 2021, you will receive a Notice of Internet Availability of Proxy Materials, which will provide instructions on how to access the Company's Proxy Statement and 2020 Annual Report online.
 This approach conserves natural resources and reduces the Company's printing and distribution costs, while providing a timely and convenient method of accessing the materials and voting.
-The notice also contains instructions on how to receive a paper copy of the Company's proxy materials, including the Proxy Statement, the 2019 Annual Report, and a proxy card.
+The notice also contains instructions on how to receive a paper copy of the Company's proxy materials, including the Proxy Statement, the 2020 Annual Report, and a proxy card.